MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12/nf-d3d12-d3d12createdevice.md

 Type: <b><b>void</b>**</b>

 A pointer to a memory block that receives a pointer to the device.
+Pass **NULL** to test if device creation would succeed, but to not actually create the device.
+If **NULL** is passed and device creation would succeed, **S_FALSE** is returned.